Hitchin representations of Fuchsian groups: Geodesic currents and collar lemmas for Hitchin representations

 Xian Dai and Giuseppe Martone \cite[Thm.
 1.7]{dai-martone} generalize this result to arbitrary linear functions in $\Delta$, by showing that given $\rho_1,\rho_2\in\mathcal H_d(S)$, $\phi\in\Delta$ and $\epsilon>0$, there exist $C,M>0$ so that { } Schwartz and Sharp \cite{schwartz-sharp} asked whether or not $M$ can be arbitrarily close to 0.
 Dai and Martone \cite[Thm.
 1.3]{dai-martone} show that this can happen even in the Fuchsian setting. \item It is a classical result, that one can find finitely many simple closed curves whose lengths determine a point in Teichm\"uller space.
 Ursula Hamenstadt \cite{hamenstadt} and Paul Schmutz \cite{schmutz} showed that $6g-5$ curves suffice, but that no set of $6g-6$ curves completely determine a point in Teichm\"uller space.
 Bridgeman, Canary, Labourie and Sambarino \cite[Thm 1.2]{BCLS} show that the $\omega_1$-lengths of all curves on $S$ determine a point in $\mathcal H_d(S)$.
 Bridgeman, Canary and Labourie \cite{BCL} showed that the $\omega_1$-length of all simple closed curves on $S$ determine a points in $\mathcal H_d(S)$ if $S$ has genus at least 3.
 It would be interesting to know whether or not finitely many curves suffice.
-(Sourav Ghosh \cite{ghosh} recently showed that there are finitely many elements of $\pi_1(S)$ whose full Jordan projections determine a point in $\mathcal H_d(S)$.) \end{enumerate}
+(Sourav Ghosh \cite{ghosh} recently showed that there are finitely many elements of $\pi_1(S)$ whose full Jordan projections determine a point in $\mathcal H_d(S)$.) \item Vladimir Fock and Alexander Thomas \cite{fock-thomas} have defined the notion of a higher complex structure on a closed surface.
+They conjecture that the space of higher complex structures of order $d$ on a surface $S$ is canonically isomorphic to the Hitchin component $\mathcal H_d(S)$.